 With lessons 1-8 of the Pimsleur Japanese I course we should be able to understand the grammar of the following clips from ‘Shigatsu wa kimi no uso” (Your lie in April).
 They all use casual language, though, so we might not recognize the words at first, but it’s easy to map them to the formal language used in Pimsleur.
-The clips are very short, both because they have to qualify as ‘fair use’ of copyrighted material, and because it’s difficult to find dialogs that span more than a sentence or two that contain only words used in the lessons.
+The clips are very short, both because they have to qualify as ‘fair use’ of copyrighted material, and because it’s difficult to find dialogs with the grammar of the lessons that span more than a sentence or two and that contain mostly words used in the lessons.
 In many cases, a dialog will have additional words not covered in the lessons, in which case we added a short explanation of what the new words mean.

 Watashi and anata

 The formal pronouns ‘watashi’ (I) and ‘anata’ (you) do not show up in animes and Japanese dramas as often as we would expect because in animes, where casual language dominates, the preference is to use other ways to say ‘I’ and ‘you’, each one with its own nuance.
-In this clip from ‘Your name’ (kimi no na wa), a girl that unwillingly has exchanged bodies with a boy named Taki, is talking to his friends for the first time; not knowing how Taki addresses himself, she tries different ways to say ‘I’ until she hits the right one:
+In this clip from ‘Your name’ (kimi no na wa), a girl – Mitsuha – that unwillingly has exchanged bodies with a boy – Taki – is talking to his friends – Tsukasa and Shinta – for the first time; not knowing how Taki addresses himself, she tries different ways to say ‘I’ until she hits the right one: